harluss/OpenCV-Colour-Detection/README.md

 A python scrypt using OpenCV library to detect blobs of selected colour in webcam's feed.

-The purpose of this project was to get familiar with OpenCV's color detection and filtering.
+The purpose of this project was to practice Python and get familiar with OpenCV's color detection and filtering.

 ### Usage